charlesxu90/phbuilder/README.md

 To-do

-* Implement the gmx-api for handling GROMACS calls.
+* Implement code to handle situation in neutralize where in the input file we are already neutral (and no conc set), and/or we have >= N_bufsrequired.

 ---